YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

 Even though a fully convolutional architecture is not bound to a specific input size, we chose to use a fixed subcube input dimension of $64 \times 64 \times 256$.
 The ratio between the spatial and spectral dimensions has been defined regarding the typical source shape (Fig.~\ref{fig:bright_source_3d}) and constraints in both the training and prediction pipelines (Sects.~\ref{sec:training_example_gen} and ~\ref{sec:prediction_pipeline}).
 In the SDC2 data, and likely for any hyperspectral data as well, the signal distribution along the frequency dimension is very different from that of the two sky dimensions.
-Although all three axes are considered spatial in terms of the box definition and matching criteria, we use anisotropic filters and stride configurations to account for the intrinsic differences in signal distribution across dimensions.
-Our best-performing SDC2 backbone is presented in Fig.~\ref{fig:network_architecture}, which was obtained through an extensive search over the architecture and hyperparameter space using our SDC1 backbone as a starting point.
-The detailed configuration of our backbone architecture can be found in the example scripts hosted on \texttt{CIANNA}'s GitHub repository and archived at \href{https://doi.org/xx.xxxx/zenodo.xxxxxxxx}{xx.xxxx/zenodo.xxxxxxxx}\footnote{Pre-review archive at \href{https://share.obspm.fr/s/swyCT7BgEGjtZK3}{https://share.obspm.fr/s/swyCT7BgEGjtZK3}}.
-As we discussed in Appendix~B of Paper I, we observed that classical backbones constrained from generic image datasets underperformed on the SDC2 task, and even more if used pre-trained.
+Although all three axes are considered spatial for the box definition and matching criteria, we used anisotropic filters and stride configurations to account for the intrinsic differences in signal distribution across dimensions.
+Our best-performing SDC2 backbone, presented in Fig.~\ref{fig:network_architecture}, was obtained through an extensive search over the architecture and hyperparameter space using our SDC1 backbone as a starting point.
+The detailed configuration of our backbone architecture can be found in the training scripts archived at \href{https://doi.org/10.5281/zenodo.18403011}{10.5281/zenodo.18403011} (Sect.~\ref{sec:data_availability}).
+As we observed for SDC1 (Appendix B of Paper I), classical backbones developed for generic image datasets underperform when trained on the SDC2 task in comparison with a custom architecture.
+Using a pre-trained generic model as a starting point for training on the SDC2 task further degrades performance.